Infomercial: Fox's Saturday morning programming

-In January 2009, Fox became the first major broadcast network to carry a regularly scheduled block of paid programming when it discontinued its Saturday morning children's programming after disputes with provider 4Kids Entertainment.
+In January 2009, Fox became the first major broadcast network to carry a regularly scheduled block of paid programming when it discontinued its Saturday morning children's programming, 4Kids TV, after disputes with provider 4Kids Entertainment.
 Fox gave three early hours to its affiliates, while retaining two hours for infomercials under the title Weekend Marketplace.

 Some local stations utilize Saturday morning slots to air local paid programming that typically sells used cars or real estate, (Note: "Fox News .. said .. had set aside inventory for 'make-goods' which it did not need to fulfill, and was turning to some direct-response advertisers") and in other ways rejected infomercials, which were disdained by viewers and Fox affiliates alike: revenue was not shared with affiliates, and no local time for commercials between programs was offered.
 Some stations used Saturday morning for Educational/Informational (E/I) programming, with infomercials relegated to before or after the block.
 Some refused Weekend Marketplace outright.

 In September 2014, Weekend Marketplace was replaced in some markets by the E/Ifocused Xploration Station.